sharonsun131/Airbnb_Data_Analysis/README.md

 # Hawaii_Airbnb_Data_Analysis
 ## Why invest in Aribnb Hawaii
-Hawaii is one of the most popular traveler destinations in the United States.
-According to Hawaii's Department of Business, Economic Development and Tourism(DBEDT), the Hawaii State received a total of 842,927 visitors during the month of June 2022.
-Tourism plays a significant role in the Hawaii's economy.
-Investing in Airbnb Hawaii becomes a financial gain for a lot of residents and non-residents.
+Hawaii is one of the premiere destinations on the Planet.
+According to Hawaii's Department of Business, Economic Development and Tourism(DBEDT), the State of Hawaii received a total of 842,927 visitors during the month of June 2022.
+Tourism plays a significant role in the Hawaii's economy and investing in Airbnb Hawaii can be a financial windfall for residents and non-residents alike.
 There are more and more people considering purchasing a second house or investment property to rent out to tourists as an Airbnb business.

 ## Overview
 The purpose of this analysis is to facilitate decision making on consideration for running a short term rental property in the area.
 Short term rentals offer a unique alternative to traditional hotel/motel stays and present the opportunity for a property owner to generate income from an otherwise unoccupied residence or room.
 Utilizing several datasets taken from Inside Airbnb (http://insideairbnb.com/get-the-data) for Hawaii, the goal is to answer several questions pertinent to entry into the short term rental business model.